Welcome to my website. I'm pleased you found me and I hope you will stay a while.

 There is a world inside my head

-Where no-one goes but I:
+where no-one goes but I:

-An island world surrounded by
+an island world surrounded by

-Blue sea and bluer sky.
+blue sea and bluer sky.

 On gorse-grown slopes the rocks are white

-As moonlight all the day,
+as moonlight all the day,

-And in the night the shadows
+and in the night the shadows

-Cannot take their warmth away.
+cannot take their warmth away.

 Great leafy trees hang over streams

-That through green gullies run,
+that through green gullies run,

-And these are cool as wind
+and these are cool as wind

-Because they never see the sun.
+because they never see the sun.

 Here is no plant without a flower,

-No bird without a song;
+no bird without a song;

-The cuckoo calls and bees hum
+the cuckoo calls and bees hum

-All the year and all day long.
+all the year and all day long.

 In quiet moments I can dip

-My feet into those streams,
+my feet into those streams,

-Or plunge my naked self
+or plunge my naked self

-Into the blue sea of my dreams.
+into the blue sea of my dreams.

 Published in Scheherazade, Cambridge Literary Magazine image